 After the benediction, all graduates remain standing until the President and the Corporation members have left the platform.
 The banner bearer and student marshal return promptly to the YSPH seating area to join the faculty marshal and lead the YSPH graduates out of the Old Campus and down the street to the Graduate Club (155 Elm Street).
 If the exit from the Old Campus becomes chaotic, as sometimes happens, proceed to the Graduate Club on your own.
 Please ask your guests to meet you at the Graduate Club; you will not be able to find them in the central campus crowds.

 Lunch will be served at the Graduate Club (155 Elm Street) following the University ceremony at noon on Monday, May 20.
 Graduates do NOT need a ticket, however, you will need to purchase tickets for your guests.
 You may purchase a maximum of two tickets ($15 per ticket).
-Tickets will be available for purchase from April 30 to May 11 in the Office of Student Affairs.
+Tickets will be available for purchase from May 1 to May 13 in the Office of Student Affairs.
 If you have more than 2 guests, you can add your name to the extra ticket wait list.
 If you have a large group of guests (over 6) you should consider having lunch at a downtown restaurant.
 All restaurants will be available at that time since the other schools at Yale hold their commencements at lunchtime.
 A list of dining options is available here.
 Please be sure to purchase your tickets in advance—they will not be available at the door.
 For questions, please contact the YSPH Student Affairs Office.